 2.2 Important Jurisdictional Requirements

-With respect to “non-homestead” property, there are no specific jurisdictional requirements to transfer title to real property other than the general requirements for a lawful and proper transfer of title (eg, recording requirements).
+With respect to “non-homestead” property, there are no specific jurisdictional requirements to transfer title to such real property other than the general requirements for a lawful and proper transfer of title (eg, recording requirements).
 However, any instrument purporting to convey an interest in a homestead, including a deed of trust, must be signed by both spouses (with limited exceptions).

 2.3 Effecting Lawful and Proper Transfer of Title